coloursofnoise/Resources/Audio:-How-Tos.md

 3. **Follow the [modstruct tutorial.](https://github.com/EverestAPI/Resources/wiki/Mod-Structure)**

-If you have any further questions regarding audio mods, please ping 0x0ade#1584 on the Discord server.
+If you have any further questions regarding audio mods, ask for help in the #modding_help channel on the Discord server.

 **Don't modify and share modified music, sfx, ui and master banks.**